 Our program will be some of the most demanding training you will ever undergo.
 The airlines and the military train this way for a reason…it works!
 Retention with accelerated training is far superior compared to training that is spread out over several months, and it saves you money.
 When people dive into our accelerated flight training programs, they can get their certificate in far fewer hours, resulting in significant financial savings.

-This program is syllabus-based and is benchmarked with checkpoints that IFR students are required to meet to stay on track to meet the guaranteed price and timeframe of the program.
-Students will have daily homework and are expected to be on time, prepared and serious about the success of their training.
-Accelerated training is not for every student and we do offer tailored training for students who cannot commit to this type of intensive training.
+This program is syllabus-based and is benchmarked with checkpoints that IFR students must meet to stay on track to meet the guaranteed price and timeframe of the program.
+Students will have daily homework and are expected to be on time, prepared, and serious about the success of their training.
+Accelerated training is not for every student, and we do offer tailored training for students who cannot commit to this type of intensive training.

 *Note: During the winter months (November – March), this program extends to three weeks and is highly dependent on weather conditions.

 Two-Week Instrument Rated Pilot